BayetLab/infant-EEG-MVPA-tutorial/README.md

 -> times : array of size 1 x number of time points; contains all time points in the epoch of interest

 ### Arguments
-  -p --path                Specify path to input EEG data folder, relative or absolute
+  -p --path                Specify path to input data folder, relative or absolute
-  -f --file                Name of input EEG data file
+  -f --file                Name of input data file
   -par --parallel          1 to run in parallel (distributed on multiple cores), 0 to run sequentially (default=1)
   -s --save                1 to save all decoding output, 0 to run without saving (default=1)
   -d --decode_method       Name of decoding method function ('SVM_decode' or 'Euclidean_decode')